skeswa/denim/README.md

 #### Structs

-You may now be wondering how more complex data structures are created and managed in Esper.
+You may now be wondering how more complex data structures are created and managed in Denim.
 I'm sure you are _so_ shocked to find out that we (mostly) stole Rust syntax here too.

 ```rust